- 11 minute read - 2166 words

 You’re solving puzzles and travelling around doing other action adventure gamey things.

 The subterranean hideout has a very distinctly industrial and dystopian feel to it, and it borrows heavily from the “dirty” looking science fiction shows and movies of the 80s

 which were, themselves, based on Star Wars, Battlestar Galactica, and Alien

 Making Johnny move about is pretty simple.
 Along the same lines as Super Mario 64 (and a lot of N64 games), the analogue stick is how you move Johnny about the 3D environment and the A button is how you make him jump.
 Just like with Super Mario 64, you move Johnny around using the opposite of tank controls

-I'm not sure what the "official" name of it would be, though
+I’m not sure what the

 That’s about where the similarities end, though.

 Unlike like Super Mario 64, Hybrid Heaven uses fixed camera angles